-The BQ24133 provides power path selector gate driver ACDRV/CMSRC on input NMOS pair ACFET (Q1) and RBFET (Q2), and BATDRV on a battery PMOS device (Q3).
+The bq24171 device provides power path selector gate driver ACDRV/CMSRC on input NMOS pair ACFET (Q1) and RBFET (Q2), and BATDRV on a battery PMOS device (Q3).
 When the qualified adapter is present, the system is directly connected to the adapter.
 Otherwise, the system is connected to the battery.
 In addition, the power path prevents battery from boosting back to the input.

-The BQ24133 charges the battery from a DC source as high as 17 V, including a car battery.
+The bq24171 charges battery from DC source as high as 17 V, including car battery.
 The input overvoltage limit is adjustable through the OVPSET pin.
-The AVCC, ACP, and ACN pins have a 30-V rating.
-When a high-voltage DC source is inserted, Q1 and Q2 remain off to avoid high-voltage damage to the system.
+The AVCC, ACP and ACN pins are 30-V rating.
+When a high-voltage DC source is inserted, Q1 and Q2 remain off to avoid high voltage damage to the system.

-For 1-cell applications where the battery is not removable, the system can be directly connected to the battery to simplify the power path design and reduce the cost.
+For 1-cell applications, if the battery is not removable, the system can be directly connected to the battery to simplify the power path design and reduce the cost.
 With this configuration, the battery can automatically supplement the system load if the adapter is overloaded.

-The BQ24133 is available in a 24-pin, 5.5-mm × 3.5-mm thin VQFN package.
+The bq24171 is available in a 24-pin, 5.5-mm × 3.5-mm thin QFN package.